IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 1. (required) stageName - the name of the current pipeline stage.
 2. (required) status - the completion status of the current pipeline stage. ('SUCCESS', 'FAILURE', and 'ABORTED' will be augmented with color)
-3. (required) webhookUrl - the webhook obtained from the Jenkins card on your toolchain.
+3. (optional) webhookUrl - the webhook obtained from the Jenkins card on your toolchain.

 Here is an example of our recommended usage.
 ```